AminZibayi/react-extensible/README.md

 4. `props`: an object, these props will be passed to the component that the extension renders.
 5. `render`: a react component, the extension will render this component.
 6. `children`: you can also pass the component that you want the extension to render via children.
+7. `anyway`: a react component, The extension will *always* render this component, even if the extension is disabled.

 **Note:** props of Extension component override the relevant extnInfo object.